RBLXUtils/FastSignal/README.md

 *Fast*Signal fixes all these issues.
 *Fast*Signal's selling point is parity with RBXScriptSignal's API and *familiarity*.

-*Fast*Signal has a familiar API and behaviour to RBXScriptSignals and other signal libraries, which help you work faster, these help you not have headaches while using *Fast*Signal.
+*Fast*Signal has a familiar API and behavior to RBXScriptSignals and other signal libraries, which help you work faster, these help you not have headaches while using *Fast*Signal.

 ## Installation